 Probably not a bad idea to give it a once over.
 If you do, consider some of these tax deductions (as noted by Kiplinger.com) and make sure you are taking full advantage.
 A little time reviewing could mean big dollars in deductions and then more return of your tax dollars.

-Here are some of the more commonly overlooked tax deductions for 2014:
+Here are some of the more commonly overlooked tax deductions:

 Points Paid on Home Refinancing

 There were many opportunities to refinance your home this past year with rates so low.
 If you refinanced your home and paid points to get your mortgage, you get to deduct those points gradually over the life of the loan.
 If you sold a home this year in which you had previously refinanced the loan and paid points, you can deduct all the previously undeducted points.

 If you bought a car, truck, or motor home last year you can deduct the sales taxes paid.
 There are maximums, of course, and income limitations that apply.
 This can be taken as an itemized deduction, or as part of a higher standard deduction.

 First Job Moving Expenses

 Recent college graduates should pay attention here.
 If you moved more than 50 miles after you graduated college to transition into a full-time job, you can deduct the cost to move.
 This includes moving truck/service costs, your own gas mileage, tolls, parking, etc.